MomentaiChris26/nerdsparadise/README.md

 3. If yes is selected, the game will be deleted.

-## Adding a new or Displaying all games outside of the progrm.
+## Adding a new or Displaying all games outside of the program.

 This feature allows you to delete games or display all games in the database outside the program.